Revealing hidden physical nonclassicality with nonnegative polynomials

-Similarly to~\eqref{eq:nonclassicality_optimisation_full}, additional linear constraints can be added so that $v_D$ can be interpreted as a quantification of nonclassicality; see Appendix~\ref{app:harmonic}.
+Similarly to~\eqref{eq:nonclassicality_optimisation_full}, additional linear constraints can be added so that $v_D$ quantifies nonclassicality~\cite[App.~A]{supplements_arxiv}.
 Notice that $v_D$ is an upper bound for $v$ which \emph{optimally} exploits the available data in the sense that any better upper bound requires more moments to be measured.
+Physically, nonclassical states for which $v_D \geq 0$ are not distinguishable from some corresponding classical states whose moments take the same values.
 Unlike in the mentioned standard methods~\cite{PhysRevLett.94.153601, PhysRevA.71.011802}, the polynomial $p_W (\bar{\alpha},\alpha)$ in~\eqref{eq:nonclassicality_optimisation_problem} is constrained to be nonnegative, and not necessarily a SOS.
-As already known to Hilbert~\cite{Hilbert1888}, for $D\geq 6$, a bivariate polynomial such as $p_W(\bar{\alpha},\alpha)$ can be nonnegative without being a SOS.
-Modern theory of nonnegative polynomials and real algebraic geometry developed as solutions to Hilbert's 17th problem and thereafter led to new ways to characterise nonnegativity of polynomials~\cite{Artin1927,Blekherman:Parrilo:Thomas,Lasserre2000GlobalOW, Laurent:Survey, Lasserre:IntroductionPolynomialandSemiAlgebraicOptimization}.
-We start with Reznick's hierarchy as a special solution~\cite{Reznick1995}.